-Lance leaves Nora alone in her room; with strict instruction to not let anyone else in while he's gone.
-Suddenly every candle light snuffs out, just before the rope comes through the open window.
-These were obviously spot or hidden surface lights, as a room full of lit candles and a candle-chandelier do not simply blow-out, without a sudden, blinding gush of wind.
+Lance leaves Nora alone in her room with strict instruction to not let anyone else in whilst he's gone.
+Suddenly, every candle light snuffs out, just before the rope comes through the open window.
+These were obviously spot or hidden surface lights, as a room full of lit candles and a candle-chandelier do not simply blow-out without a sudden, blinding gush of wind.

 After Trent and Lance lower the hanging body of Annabelle and are joined by Loren, Trent states that she hanged herself.
 However, just a few minutes later when all but Nora are gathered in the parlor, Trent explains how it was clearly a physical impossibility for Annabelle to have done herself in.